 It also provides information on a person’s nutrition and even suggests the intensity of exercises needed to sustain a healthy lifestyle.

-GeneFood was founded by physician Dr. Steven Brody and health entrepreneur John O’Connor as a wellness company that provides counseling and advice on nutrition to help people make healthy lifestyle choices.
+Physician Dr. Steven Brody and health entrepreneur John O’Connor founded GeneFood as a wellness company that provides counseling and advice on nutrition to help people make healthy lifestyle choices.
 Over time, the company grew to include reporting based on genetic predispositions.
 It’s CLIA-certified laboratory is based in San Diego, California.

-Gene Food’s DNA test kit was previously sold for $250.
+Gene Food previously sold a DNA test kit for $250.
 It would decode your DNA to generate the nutrition report.
-However, that test is sold out and the company does not appear to have plans to bring it back, focusing instead on having users upload previously sequenced DNA files.
+However, that test is sold out and the company does not appear to have plans to bring it back, focusing instead on users uploading previously sequenced DNA files.

 The Science Behind GeneFood